snowplow/snowplow/3-enrich/spark-enrich/README.md

 Assuming you already have SBT installed:

     $ git clone git://github.com/snowplow/snowplow.git
-    $ cd 3-enrich/scala-hadoop-enrich
+    $ cd 3-enrich/spark-enrich
     $ sbt assembly

 The 'fat jar' is now available as:

-    target/snowplow-hadoop-etl-x.x.x.jar
+    target/snowplow-spark-etl-x.x.x.jar

 ## Testing

-The `assembly` command above does not (currently) run the test suite - but you can run this manually with:
+The `assembly` command above does not (currently) run the test suite - but you can run it manually with:

     $ sbt test

-If you get errors reported in some tests, run those tests individually with `test-only com.snowplowanalytics...TestName` and they should pass fine.
+If you get errors reported in some tests, run those tests individually with `testOnly *TestName` and they should pass fine.

 ## Find out more